thiagohersan-www/thiagohersan.com/_pages/index.md

 categories: "feat"
 ---

 My work deals with the structures of power embedded in the digital, social and biological technologies that we use.
-I’m interested in the process of “hacking” as the deterritorialization of techniques necessary to shift, intervene and subvert these structures.
+I’m interested in the process of “hacking” as the reterritorialization of techniques necessary to shift, intervene and subvert these structures.

 <!---
 I create objects, situations and devices that resensitize my body towards a continuous and plural process of becoming that hopefully is more open to entanglements with other species, histories, epistemologies and technologies.